Our Medical Eye Services

 Wolfe Eye Clinic glaucoma specialists have expertise in evaluating, managing and treating all types of glaucoma.
 From being the first in the state to utilize advanced technologies such as a Trabectome in 2007 to performing glaucoma surgery across the globe, Wolfe Eye Clinic is here to offer premier care and experience in glaucoma treatment.

-Wolfe Eye Clinic glaucoma specialists offer glaucoma evaluation and treatment in Ames, Cedar Falls, Des Moines, Fort Dodge, Hiawatha (Cedar Rapids), Iowa City, Marshalltown, Ottumwa, Pleasant Hill, Spencer and Waterloo.
+Wolfe Eye Clinic glaucoma specialists offer glaucoma evaluation and treatment in Ames, Ankeny, Cedar Falls, Des Moines, Hiawatha (Cedar Rapids), Iowa City, Ottumwa, Pleasant Hill, and Waterloo.

 Learn More About Glaucoma